Observation of topological frequency combs: Linear Measurements

 \section{Linear Measurements}

 We begin by characterizing the transmission spectrum of the device in the linear (low-power) regime where Kerr phase shifts are negligible.
-Figure \ref{fig:linear} shows the measured transmission spectrum of the device over three longitudinal modes of the site-rings, with a zoomed subset of that spectrum shown.
-The edge bands are shaded in grey.
+Figure \ref{fig:linear} shows the measured drop port transmission spectrum of the device over three longitudinal modes of the site-rings, as well as a single higher resolution spectrum across one transmission band.
+The edge bands are shaded in grey, and the spacing of the individual edge modes is highlighted in a zoomed inset.
 While the topological edge states are robust against disorders, the bulk states are prone to reduced transmission.
-We also note that the individual edge state resonances in our experiment are not well resolved due to the fact that the lattice is strongly coupled to input-output waveguides (equivalently, $\kappa_{\rm ex}\approx J$) and $\kappa_{\rm in}$ is appreciable.
+We also note that while the individual edge state resonances in our experiment are not well resolved due to the fact that the lattice is strongly coupled to input-output waveguides, the edge mode splitting can be approximated as 20 pm.
+This is in agreement with the estimated edge bandwidth of the device divided by the number of individual edge modes.

-To highlight the linear dispersion of edge states, we measure the group delay through the lattice, displayed in Figure~\ref{fig:linear}.
-As expected, the linear dispersion of the edge states leads to a flat delay response in the edge band.
+To highlight the linear dispersion of edge states, we measure the group delay through the lattice, displayed in Figure~\ref{fig:linear}, using an optical vector analyzer.
+As expected, the linear dispersion of the edge states leads to a flat group delay response in the edge band, indicating that the dispersion of the super-modes is small, and therefore, the device dispersion will be dominated by the single-ring dispersion.
 The group delay through the bulk states, which do not have a well-defined momentum, shows prominent variations throughout the bulk band.